 My Law Firm Will Fight for You

 The attorneys at Miller & Zois may help you recover money damages for the abuse you have endured.
-If you would like to talk about your potential claim for financial compensation, give me a call.
-If you would prefer to speak with a woman call Laura Zois or Beth Frey.
-They are kind people happy to work through these issues to figure out a path for you.
+If you would like to talk about your potential claim for financial compensation, call me.
+If you would prefer to speak with a woman, call Laura Zois or Beth Frey.
+They are kind people who are happy to work through these issues to figure out a path for you.